 Activities & Dining on the Ranch

-Although there was less going on, our spring visit was very enjoyable.
-Our children were quite young at the time, and Medano is excellent at accommodating families.
+Although there was less going on in April, our spring visit was very enjoyable.
+Our children were quite young when we stayed and Medano is excellent at accommodating families.

-The ranch has delicious home-cooked food, including the chance to try bison, if you wish.
+The ranch has delicious gourmet meals, including the chance to try bison, if you wish.
 Otherwise, the meat and produce served is locally sourced, to the extent possible.
 They will pack a lunch for you to take along on your daily adventuring.

 I would love to return to the sand dunes and beautiful Zapata Ranch in fall, when the days are warm and the nights are cool.
-Then again, it would be fun to visit in late May, to swim in Medano creek and camp in the park.
+Then again, it would be fun to visit in late May, to swim in Medano creek.
 The summer would be great fun as well, with so many activities.

-I think the answer is that there is not a single best time to visit the Great Sand Dunes National Park.
-Anytime you have the chance to go, you will enjoy fun activities, and admire the unique geography of the giant sand dunes trapped between the mountains.
+So there’s not a single best time to visit the Great Sand Dunes National Park.
+Anytime you have the chance to go, you will have lots to do and admire the unique geography of the giant sand dunes trapped between the mountains.